-Mariel’s practice encompasses civil litigation at both the trial and appellate levels, with a focus on trademark and false advertising litigation.
-Recognized by Super Lawyers as a “Rising Star” among Washington, D.C. lawyers in 2014, 2015, and 2016, Mariel has represented clients in federal and state courts, arbitration tribunals, and administrative proceedings, including before the Federal Trade Commission and the Trademark Trial and Appeal Board.
+Mariel’s practice encompasses civil litigation at both the trial and appellate levels, across a range of practice areas.
+Recognized by Super Lawyers as a “Rising Star” among Washington, D.C. lawyers in 2014, 2015, and 2016, Mariel has represented clients in federal and state courts, arbitration tribunals, and administrative proceedings.
 She also has experience arguing in federal appeals court.
-In addition to her active litigation practice, Mariel counsels clients on a range of issues including pre-litigation strategy and dispute resolution, advertising compliance, brand protection strategies, and social media matters.
+In addition to her active litigation practice, Mariel counsels clients on issues including pre-litigation strategy and dispute resolution, advertising compliance, brand protection strategies, and social media matters.

 Mariel has a significant and varied pro bono practice, representing clients in matters ranging from criminal appeals to First Amendment challenges.